The CUNY Advanced Science Research Center

 The first phase of the two-phase plan for the CUNY ASRC is a $350 million, 200,000-square-foot, five-story science center with flexible space for laboratories, meeting rooms and offices for approximately 75 professionals.

-Each floor will be devoted to one of five strategically selected program areas, or initiatives: Nanotechnology, Photonics, Structural Biology, Neuroscience, and Environmental Crossroads.
+Each floor will be devoted to one of five strategically selected program areas, or initiatives: Nanotechnology, Photonics, Structural Biology, Neuroscience, and Environmental Sciences.
 Although each program area will contain unique skills and capabilities, the ASRC mission and its physical structure support the intention of creating a highly collaborative research environment—a vertical integration of the horizontal blend of many disciplines.

 The ASRC will be under the executive direction of Dr. Gillian Small, CUNY Vice Chancellor for Research and an established cell biologist.
 She is building an experienced yet streamlined organization with the goal of creating efficient operations and innovative ideas.
 A total of 20 new faculty researchers will be recruited, including a director for each of the five initiatives.